 “I would love to see it expand and have different themes so we could go again and experience something new.
 Maybe they could pair a small sample drink with each menu item.
 I hope more downtown restaurants sign up,” noted Colorado native, Tim McKenna-Buchanan.
 “I mean I’ve lived here three years and two of those places I have never been to and I’ll go back!”

 Michigan native and recent Fort Wayne transplant, Gina Thomas, was excited to participate in the tour.
 “I’d do it again for when we have out of town guests.
 Great way to show off the city!
 The price was a steal!”

-The Food Tours will be held (snow, rain, or shine) in downtown Fort Wayne, March through October on Fridays and Saturdays from 3-6.
+The Food Tours will be held (snow, rain, or shine) in downtown Fort Wayne, March through October on Fridays and Saturdays from at 3:00 pm for approximately 3.5 hours.
 The tour costs $55 a person and is 21 and over since some of the stops include bars.
 Grab your tickets here and come eat, walk, and enjoy as you explore historic downtown Fort Wayne!